sharadkak/Self-Supervised-Autoencoder/README.md

 ## Self-Supervised Autoencoder
-This project uses the principle of self-supervision to enforce semantic awareness in the encoder which result into having better bottleneck representation.
+This project uses the principle of self-supervision to enforce semantic awareness in the encoder which result into a better bottleneck representation.

 Three Autoencoder variants are trained.
 1. Vanilla autoencoder trained using 224x224 images